substantiv

 verb

-make use of or accept for some purpose"take a risk"
+make use of or accept for some purpose

 "take an opportunity"